makoConstruct/the-shivsock/README.md

 We would then expect `{to:<local entity name>, from:<entity name>, rp:<id>, o:<reply>}`

-If the to and from fields are not specified, a default value of `""` is assumed.
+If the `to` and `from` fields are not specified, a default value of `""` is assumed.
 Servers may wish to install a client-specific socket guard at `""`, it is not required that names have the same meaning between different clients, everyone's `""` may be different.

 If the target does not exist(or if you don't have permission to know about it): `{rp:<integer>, to:<local entity name>, from:<entity name>, no:"this entity does not exist"}`

-Or, if the transmission were to go wrong in some other way
+A `no` field in place of an `o` field denotes an error, and should cause the Promise of the query to fail.

 Request IDs only need to be unique among the request IDs issuing from their entity.
 The system must be able to deal with different entities using the same IDs at the same time.